pepijnclarijs/rush-hour/src/algorithms/README.md

 Random algorithm goes through all possible moves without soft constraints.

 ### breadthfirst.py
-Breadth First Search algorithm: Iterates over the entire depthlevel before proceding to the next to find a guaranteed best solution.
+Breadth First Search algorithm: Iterates over the entire breadthlevel before proceding to the next depth to find a guaranteed best solution.

+### bestfirst.py
+Best First Search algorithm:  Iterates over the entire breadthlevel before proceding to the next depth.
+Sort the depths based on heuristics before proceeding to the next depth.
+Aventually finds a guaranteed best solution.

 ### depthfirst.py
 Depth First Search algorithm: Iterates over as deep as possible until it hits a dead end and backtracks to a previous unique state with multiple unused moves, that move to other unique states.

-### depthfirstbb

 ### breachbound
+Breach and Bound algorithm:  Iterates over as deep as possible until it hits a dead end or reaches a previously set max depth (bound) and backtracks to a previous unique state with multiple unused moves, that move to other unique states.

 ### heuristics
 1. def is_exit_reachable(game)